Kushok Chimey Luding

+Jetsunma Kushok Chimey Luding is a Buddhist teacher born in Tibet (1938).
+She is a Jetsunma ("Venerable women").
+This title is comun when a woman was born in a traditional Tibetan family.

-Jetsunma Kushok Chimey Luding (born 1938) is a Buddhist teacher.
-She is the sister of the current head of the Sakya lineage, Sakya Trizin, and the daughter of the previous head of the Sakya lineage, Vajradhara Ngawang Kunga Rinchen.
+Also is the sister of the current head of the Sakya lineage, Sakya Trizin, and the daughter of the previous head of the Sakya lineage, Vajradhara Ngawang Kunga Rinchen.
 Abiding by family tradition, she took novice ordination at seven years old.
 Her mother, sister, younger brother, and father died before she was a teenager.
 In 1959 she left Tibet for India.